What Is Post Boosting on Facebook?

 4. Host a Giveaway

 Giveaways are one of the most powerful methods of increasing outreach, and they’re especially effective on social media.
-Your current subscribers will share the giveaway with their friends, offering the same free outreach you can get with referral rewards.
+Your current subscribers will share the giveaway with their friends, offering the same free awareness you can get with referral rewards.
 Facebook and Instagram are the most common platforms for giveaways.

 It’s critical to come up with a giveaway prize that matches your brand’s value.
-If you focus on pet products, for example, the prize should be intended for pet owners—the more effectively you target your audience, the more sales you’ll make on each giveaway.
+If you focus on pet products, for example, the award should be intended for pet owners—the more effectively you target your audience, the more sales you’ll make on each giveaway.

 5. Leverage Referral Programs